Nancy Hollister: 1998 Ohio's 6th congressional district election

-Governor of Ohio
+Governor of Ohio (1998–1999)

 On the same day Hollister was defeated in her bid for the 6th congressional district seat, Governor George Voinovich was elected to the United States Senate, and Bob Taft was elected to the governorship.

-Voinovich resigned as governor on December 31, 1998 (so he could be sworn into the Senate three days later), and with that, Hollister became governor.
+Voinovich resigned as governor on December 31, 1998, so he could be sworn into the Senate three days later, and with that, Hollister became governor.
 Hollister became Ohio's first and to date only female governor.
 She only served 11 days in office - which would also make her Ohio's shortest-serving governor - as she was essentially finishing out Voinovich's term.
 During her transitory time in office, she signed a piece of legislation allowing farmers to sell land to local governments to ensure the land would remain farmland, and that local governments would pay the farmers dependent on land value.
 She was succeeded by Taft, whose term officially began on January 11, 1999.

-Politics (2000–present)
+Ohio House of Representatives (1999–2004)

 Upon leaving the Governor's office, Hollister was appointed to the Ohio House of Representatives for the 96th district, replacing outgoing Rep. Tom Johnson, who took a job with Governor Taft.
 She ran for and was elected to the seat in 2000 and 2002, when she ran in the redrawn 93rd district.
 During her tenure, Hollister introduced a bill allowing nurses to prescribe prescription drugs.
 The bill went into effect in 2002.

 In her final run for office to date, Hollister was defeated by Jennifer Garrison in 2004.
 A key issue in the campaign was Hollister's opposition to a constitutional amendment to ban same-sex marriage.
 Garrison – the Democrat – ran to the ideological right of Hollister on the state's same-sex marriage ban.

-She served on the board of trustees of the Ohio History Connection between 2011 and 2016.

-In May 2016, she was appointed by Gov. John Kasich to fill a vacancy on the state Board of Education.

-As of October 2020 she is an ad-hoc board member of the Friends of the Museums, which manages the Campus Martius Museum and Ohio River Museum in Marietta.

 Personal life

 She married Jeffrey Lynn Hollister, her boyfriend since high school, on March 21, 1970.
 They have five children: Jonathan Dunham Hollister (b.
 1970), Jeremy Douglas Hollister (b.
 1973), Justin Harrington Hollister (b.
 1976), Emily Elizabeth Hollister (b.
 1979) and Sarah Katherine Hollister (b.
 1982).

+Hollister served on the board of trustees of the Ohio History Connection between 2011 and 2016.
+In May 2016, she was appointed by Governor John Kasich to fill a vacancy on the Ohio Board of Education.
+As of October 2020, Hollister is an ad-hoc board member of the Friends of the Museums, which manages the Campus Martius Museum and Ohio River Museum in Marietta.